xjtu-enre/DiTU-ICSE2026/README.md

   * Property whose name started with `max-count-of-` is the metric **Max Count**, and the concrete meaning should be self-explanatory enough through the property name.
   * Property whose name started with `type(s)-` is the metric **Usage Context Type** or **Syntax Node Type** based on its concrete meaning.

 In the paper, we mainly utilized the property `feature-usage-` to visualize various feature usage trends, and in text we also selectively chose some metrics to demonstrate the fine detail of features.
+Due to the page limit, in paper Table 2 only exhibit representative feature usage trends, and all 38 feature usage trends can be seen in this repository [here](./repo-list/240221-trends.png).

+> [!NOTE]
+> As described in Paper Table 2's footnote, some features did not come with a corresponding chart because it was hard to assign a proper denominator to calculate the usage frequency.

 ## Feature README Structure